postaljs/postal.request-response/README.md

 # postal.request-response

-##v 0.3.0
+## v0.3.0

 ## What is it?
 postal.request-response is an add-on for [postal.js](https://github.com/postaljs/postal.js) which gives postal a request/response pattern API alongside the normal messaging (publish/subscribe) API which postal's core supports.
-A publisher can invoke `request` instead of `publish` - this returns a promise which can be used to handle the reply (via the success callback) or the timeout (if you've set one) via the error handler.
+A publisher can invoke `request` instead of `publish` - this returns a promise which can be used to handle a "success" reply (via the success callback) or a timeout(if you've set one) and/or "error" reply via the error handler.

 ## How do I use it?
 This add-on adds a `request` method to the `ChannelDefinition` prototype, with a method signature of `channel.request(options)`, where `options` can contain the following: